brenhamp/one-stop-shop/README.md

 ## Credits

-Made by Forest Mills, Brenham Pozzi, and Mike Bashford
+Made by Forrest Mills, Brenham Pozzi, and Mike Bashford